Edited by: Keri Stooksbury

 There is a wide range of transportation options available for passengers traveling to and from JFK airport, with most transportation available outside of each terminal.

 - AirTrain: As well as stopping at all terminals, the AirTrain also serves Howard Beach (Green line) and Jamaica Station (Red line) for onward connections to New York and beyond.
-If starting or finishing your AirTrain journey at either of these stations, there’s a $7.75 fee payable by MetroCard.
+If starting or finishing your AirTrain journey at either of these stations, there’s an $8 fee payable by MetroCard.
 Travel between all stops is free of charge.

 - Public buses are one of the cheapest ways of getting to and from the airport and are available from outside Terminal 5.
 The B15, Q3, and Q10 buses serve the airport from various destinations such as Brooklyn and Long Island.
 Buses accept MetroCard payment or cash, with a single route costing $2.75.